• Skip to main content

 Even though it doesn't make as beautiful a pie with chopped pecans, it actually cuts into slices more easily, and you get more yumminess wrapped around every little piece of pecan.

-If you’ve got more pecan halves be sure to check out Homemade Chocolate Covered Pecans.
-They’ve made with just 4 ingredients and are a perfect little food gift!
+If you've got more pecan halves be sure to check out Homemade Chocolate Covered Pecans or Homemade Butter Pecan Syrup.
+Both of these recipes are made with 6 ingredients or less and are a perfect little food gift!

 If you love pie like we do you'll also love this classic Apple Pie.
 The recipe has been in our family for over 50 years.